improbable-eng/go-httpwares/tracing/debug/DOC.md

 Middleware returns a http.Handler middleware that writes inbound requests to /debug/request.

+The data logged will be: request headers, request ctxtags, response headers and response length.

 #### func  Tripperware

 ```go
 func Tripperware(opts ...Option) httpwares.Tripperware
 ```
-Tripperware returns a piece of client-side Tripperware that puts requests on a status page.
+Tripperware returns a piece of client-side Tripperware that puts requests on the `/debug/requests` page.

+The data logged will be: request headers, request ctxtags, response headers and response length.

 #### type FilterFunc